makersacademy/rps-challenge/README.md

 ## How to use

-You should be able to run the code via irb.
+You should be able to run the code via irb, which will open a port that can be navigated to in a web browser via 'local host'.

 ## Credits